More photos here

 Friday 25 February

-Lunch was taken in Mama's Bakery and for me was a bagel with cream cheese and banana (they didn't have cucumber) and a dusting of cinnamon, the latter suggested by Alysia, which proved a tasty treat.
+Lunch was taken in Mama's Bakery and for me was a bagel with cream cheese and banana (they didn't have cucumber) and a dusting of cinnamon, the latter suggested by Alysia, which proved good advice.

 In the afternoon Santo Spirito, which continued the day's Brunelleschian theme, had a funeral on, a large one, for a youngish man who must have been a local pillar judging by the crowds.
 But we were allowed in if we kept quietly to the apse end, where the best altarpieces are.
 The Michelangelo crucifix involved an open door giving access to a new (and lovely - see photo right) cloister on me, with a frescoed cenacolo off of it.
 Santa Trinita followed, concentrating on the special Salimbeni and Sassetti chapels, of course, but included a visit to the sacristy, which the attendant rounded off with a party-piece revelation of the cupboards, containing copes and a staircase (see photo below).

 In the evening we merry band from last night went to Mangiafoco Osteria Tartuferia, a very nearby restaurant where truffles were the thing, but not for us.
 I had a pecorino, pear and walnut bruschetti followed by cheese and tomato ravioli.
 All was deemed delicious.
 The rain falling lightly on the way back to the hotel was enough to dampen gelato desire, but there is no more rain forecast for the rest of our stay.